 How scores were computed

 Scores for each measure, or "topic", are calculated by comparing the number of people who actually received a recommended health care service to the number of people who should have received that health care service.
-To determine who received recommended health care services, Partner for Quality Care receives claims (billing) data from Oregon’s largest health plans, the Oregon Health Authority’s Division of Medical Assistance Programs, and Medicare fee-for-service.
+To determine who received recommended health care services, Compare Your Care receives claims (billing) data from Oregon’s largest health plans, the Oregon Health Authority’s Division of Medical Assistance Programs, and Medicare fee-for-service.
 The measures that include Medicare fee-for-service data include the following: